 - 5.611(a) Mandatory deductions.
-In determining adjusted income, the responsible entity [PHA] must deduct the following amounts from annual income: - (1\$480 for each dependent; - (2\$525 for any elderly family or disabled family; - (3) The sum of the following, to the extent the sum exceeds ten percent of annual income: - Unreimbursed health and medical care expenses of any elderly family or disabled family; - Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
+In determining adjusted income, the responsible entity [PHA] must deduct the following amounts from annual income: - (1\$480 for each dependent; - (2\$525 for any elderly family or disabled family; - The sum of the following, to the extent the sum exceeds ten percent of annual income: - (i) Unreimbursed health and medical care expenses of any elderly family or disabled family; - Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities to the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
 This deduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and - (4) Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education.